-- 675. The Respondent did not object to the application of Article 11.2 of the IOC ADR and the Parties expressly confirmed that the CAS had jurisdiction to decide this appeal at the outset of the hearing. - 676.
+- 648. The Respondent did not object to the application of Article 11.2 of the IOC ADR and the Parties expressly confirmed that the CAS had jurisdiction to decide this appeal at the outset of the hearing. - 649.
 In consideration of the foregoing, the Panel rules that CAS has jurisdiction to decide this appeal.
+By virtue of their Procedural Agreement, the Parties agreed to refer the appeals to the CAS.